jdersch/PERQemu/PERQemu/Readme.txt

 - RasterOp - 99% complete.
 The newest cycle-accurate emulation, working with the new Memory implementation, is enabled by default.
 The old "fake" RasterOp code is gone.
-  There may be one elusive edge case that is not handled properly (graphical glitch that does not produce diagnostics or crash the emulator, but is noticeable in certain rare circumstances.)

     RasterOp still lives in the \Memory directory, though it probably ought to be in \CPU.
 Two new text files and a small Perl script are included in the